nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 However, I did not find a lot of joy in the "getting started" with ROS2.
 Whereas, in going over the NASA f-prime documentation...
 I felt sort of connected to the space industry.
-Getting a little peek into what matteres to NASA's developers.
+Getting a little peek into what matters to NASA's developers.

 So I think I'm going to deep-dive into f' and see if I can make it work.
 I'd also like to try connecting it to thee open-mct mission control framework,